scriptsandthings/macOS_smbx_things/README.md

 signing_required=no

 After updating /etc/nsmb.conf, unmount and remount SMB shares from the macOS system for the changes to take effect.

+To revert the above changes, you can delete the /etc/nsmb.conf file safely.

 # Disable SMB session signing - macOS 10.13+ and SMB3